value: $10,000

 • your name, email, mobile number, RACS ID

-• an outline of your planned grant activity (including timing and estimated costings)
+• details of your proposed grant activity (timeline and estimated costs)

-• how the planned activity supports gender equity in the surgical workforce
+• how the activity supports gender equity in surgery

 cover-image